bevyengine/bevy-website/content/learn/book/the-game-loop/time-and-timers.md

 ```

 `DelayedCommands` can be set using either seconds (using [`.secs`]) or a duration (using [`.duration`]), much like `Timer`s and `Stopwatch`s can.
-However, instead of needing to manually tick our `DelayedCommands`, Bevy will automatically tick them in a system ran in the `PreUpdate` schedule.
+However, instead of needing to manually tick our `DelayedCommands`, Bevy will automatically tick them in a system run in the `PreUpdate` schedule.
 All we have to do is provide the amount of time to delay our command by, and Bevy will handle the rest.

 [`Commands`]: https://docs.rs/bevy/latest/bevy/ecs/prelude/struct.Commands.html